LucDuponcheelAtGitHub/timeHybrids/README.md

 This document, especially its introduction, is a highly opinionated one.

-Many sentences start with "I tend to think of", emphasizing the fact that I may be wrong.
+Many sentences start with "I think of", emphasizing the fact that I may be wrong.

 I hope that my opinion about the book is more or less compatible with the opinion of Fred.